madhankumardroid/DailyContext/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop.
+This is a Compose Multiplatform project targeting Android, iOS, Web, Desktop.

+General Overview
 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders:
   - `commonMain` is for code that’s common for all targets.